nealey/homepage/blog/_posts/2022-08-03-bicycling.md

 So now I'm riding the bicycle instead of walking to work.

+I ride pretty slowly, about a jogging pace.
+I'm in no hurry.
 It takes about 20 minutes each way, as opposed to 40 minutes walking.
 I imagine, after sitting in traffic, finding parking, and then walking from the parking lot to my building, driving the car would be 20-30 minutes.
 In fact, the other day, my daughter drove in to her job downtown a few minutes before I left on my bike, and I passed her on the way in.
 The bike lane is never stop-and-go traffic.

 I'm riding my IKEA Sladda, which was recalled years ago due to the drive belt breaking.
 I kept it, because I've had chains break before and I'm pretty sure I